whks-wu/promodoro/README.md

-Learning Tkinter and dynamic typing
+Learning Tkinter and dynamic typing.
 This is a pomodoro timer